dataverse-os/dapp-backend/README.md

 ```
 This command will start the ceramic node on port `7007` and the dapp-backend server on `8080`.
 You can change the port to use by changing the port in the docker-compose.yml file.

+### Configure SSL certificate
+To let your app connect to the ceramic node safely, you need to configure SSL certificate.
+You can use [Let's Encrypt](https://letsencrypt.org/) to get a free SSL certificate.

 ## Use the ceramic node to create dataverse apps

 view details in the [create-dataverse-app docs](https://github.com/dataverse-os/create-dataverse-app#readme).